Applications for the 2022 New Colombo Plan Scholarship Round will open soon.

 .
 Please keep these dates open in your diary.
 In the case that you are shortlisted for interview, you will be contacted with your specific interview day, time and location.

-The University of Sydney will then select the ten applicants who best articulated an understanding of the NCP strategic objectives and how they can personally contribute to these if selected as a 2021 NCP Scholar.
-These ten students will then be directed to complete a Police Check before proceeding to the Australian Government application round which opens on 23 July and closes on 24 August 2021.
+The University of Sydney will then select the ten applicants who best articulated an understanding of the NCP strategic objectives and how they can personally contribute to these if selected as a 2022 NCP Scholar.
+These ten students will then be directed to complete a Police Check before proceeding to the Australian Government application round which opens on 4 August and closes on 24 August 2021.
 Students will be notified of the outcome of their Scholarship application in November 2021.

 You must read the Guidelines on GrantConnect

-(GO ID: GO3702) before completing an application.
-You can set up a log-in (email address) and password in order to access the most recent version of all documents.
-Applicants should consider the 2021 Guidelines together with:
+(GO ID: GO4845) before completing an application.
+You can set up a log-in (email address) and password in order to access the most recent version of all documents available on GrantConnect